-There are a bunch of contract management best practices, tools and techniques out there.
+There are so many contract management best practices, tools and techniques out there.
 But how do you know what to prioritize when trying to incorporate them into the way your organization does business?

 Welcome back to the third part of our Contract Management 101 series.
-In this post, we’ll outline what’s generally considered to be best practice in contract management and, in doing so, help you on your way towards becoming a contract champion.
+In this post, we’ll outline what’s generally considered to be best practice in contract management and, in doing so, help you achieve effective and reliable contract management designed around your needs.

-To identify best practices, it’s helpful to break the lifecycle down into phases and consider how the challenges presented by each (discussed in detail in our last post) can be most effectively navigated.
+To identify the best practices when it comes to contract management, it’s helpful to break the lifecycle down into phases and consider how the challenges presented by each (discussed in detail in our last post) can be most effectively navigated.

 Before we start, it’s important to reflect on the context and overarching purpose of effective contract lifecycle management.
 For almost every organization this will be the same — to reduce costs and risks while remaining in control of their contracts.